Menesjärvi Half-Term Northern Lights Adventure

 - Cross-country skis, snowshoes and kick sleds are available to use free of charge

-- The hotel’s Aurora Lounge offers the perfect place to relax after a day of fun in the snow with tea and coffee available for guests, as well as a small library and cosy fireplace
+- The hotel’s Aurora Lounge offers the perfect place to relax after a day of fun in the snow with tea and coffee available for guests, as well as a small library, TV (with Finnish channels only) and cosy fireplace

 Varying from double and twin rooms to more family-style accommodation (sleeping up to six people) you will be allocated the most suitable room for your party at the time of booking (subject to availability).